pulp-bio/BioFoundation/README.md

       primaryClass={cs.LG},
       url={https://arxiv.org/abs/2502.06438},
 }
-@inproceedings{döner2025luna,
+@inproceedings{doner2025luna,
-  title={{LUNA}: Efficient and Topology-Agnostic Foundation Model for {EEG} Signal Analysis}, author={Berkay Döner and Thorir Mar Ingolfsson and Luca Benini and Yawei Li}, booktitle={The Thirty-ninth Annual Conference on Neural Information Processing Systems}, year={2025}, url={https://openreview.net/forum?id=uazfjnFL0G}
+  title={{LUNA}: Efficient and Topology-Agnostic Foundation Model for {EEG} Signal Analysis}, author={Berkay D{\"o}ner and Thorir Mar Ingolfsson and Luca Benini and Yawei Li}, booktitle={The Thirty-ninth Annual Conference on Neural Information Processing Systems}, year={2025}, url={https://openreview.net/forum?id=uazfjnFL0G}
 }
 ```

 ## License
 This project is licensed under the Apache License 2.0.
 See the [LICENSE](./LICENSE) file for details.

-**Note on model weights:** Pretrained FEMBA weights are hosted at https://huggingface.co/thorir/FEMBA and licensed under **CC BY-ND 4.0**.
+**Note on model weights:** Pretrained weights are hosted at https://huggingface.co/thorir/FEMBA and https://huggingface.co/thorir/LUNA and licensed under **CC BY-ND 4.0**.
 You may use and redistribute the **unmodified** weights with attribution.
 Redistribution of **modified** weights is not permitted.
-To upstream improvements, please open a PR; accepted changes will be released as **official** FEMBA checkpoints.
+To upstream improvements, please open a PR; accepted changes will be released as **official** checkpoints.